YOU ARE GOD’S STEWARD (Part 1)

 Second, we all are God’s stewards because we brought nothing into this world, and after our brief sojourning in this world we shall carry nothing out of this world.

-In the midst of his trials, Job clearly states this truth in Job 1:
+In the midst of his trials, Job acknowledges this truth.

 21 And he said: “Naked I came from my mother’s womb, And naked shall I return there.
-The LORD gave, and the LORD has taken away; Blessed be the name of the LORD.”
-(NKJV).
+The LORD gave, and the LORD has taken away; Blessed be the name of the LORD.

 6 Now godliness with contentment is great gain.